decentralized-identity/did-registration/spec/spec.md

 should be created, or instructions that influence the DID operation.
 Options may be DID method-specific or may be universally applicable across all DID methods.

-This specification defines four DID method-independent properties for this field: `clientSecretMode`, `storeSecrets`, `returnSecrets`, `requestVerificationMethod`.
+This specification defines several DID method-independent properties for this field that are relevant to [Key Management](#key-management).

 Example: